School Severe Weather and Natural Disaster Response

 Below is some guidance to help you determine what steps to take based on common weather events that are typically predictable.

-• Severe Thunderstorm Warning: If your school is in the path of the storm, complete all tasks above and be prepared for high winds, possible hail, and flooding.
+• Severe Thunderstorm Warning: Complete the steps above and prepare for high winds, hail, and possible flooding.

-• Winter Storm Warning: Consider sending your designated security team to check roads for ice or snow.
-Assess current weather conditions and determine whether to cancel, delay, or hold classes.
+• Winter Storm Watch/Warning: Inspect roads for ice or snow, consult local guidance, and decide whether to cancel, delay, or continue classes.

 It’s important to keep your school community’s safety top of mind when deciding when to cancel, delay, or hold normal classes.
 These decisions depend on many factors, including but not limited to: